How Deep Will The Solar Crash Be?

 We're now going through one of these inevitable periods of oversupply, basically on the back of a slowdown in the two biggest solar markets, China and the US, each for different reasons.

 Both markets experienced a flurry of activity when changes in subsidies (or, in the case of the US, abolishment of the Federal Solar Investment Tax Credit or ITC) were announced.
-In China, there were cutbacks in subsidies, but in the US the ITC was prolonged until 2023 (with a gliding scale from 2019 onwards).
+In China, there were cutbacks in subsidies, but in the US, the ITC was prolonged until 2023 (with a gliding scale from 2019 onwards).

 So after the frenzy in both markets we're experiencing a bit of a slowdown.
-But the funny thing is, the price destruction contains the seed of it's own success as the subsequent fall in average selling prices (NASDAQ:ASPS) lures in new buyers.
+But the funny thing is, the price destruction contains the seed of its own success as the subsequent fall in average selling prices (ASPs) lures in new buyers.

 China